 What my father didn’t know, was that I had already considered dropping out of school, of suing him and my mother for custody, of purchasing a house with my accountant boyfriend in which all 5 of my siblings could live.

-That year, I watched as she disappeared, first behind her eyes, and later behind the bottle, and finally in the arms of the youngest man she could find without going to jail.
+That year, I watched as she disappeared, first behind her eyes, and later behind the bottle, and finally into the arms of the youngest man she could find without going to jail.

 At the time I saw my father as a cruel and hopeless bully.
-He had fired me from his office one morning while I was still in bed because my mother was overwhelmed by laundry; because I suggested he consider helping.
+He fired me from his office one morning while I was still in bed because my mother was overwhelmed by laundry; because I suggested he consider helping.

 Trump was right that Hillary and her kind made it possible for him to live like he’s lived.
 We all have.
 But let us not confuse his being right with righteousness.